History of StubHub in Timeline

 2008: Annual Ticket Sales

-By 2008, StubHub was selling approximately US$5 billion in tickets annually and partnered with 30 college and professional sports teams, including those in the NFL and NBA.
+By 2008, StubHub was selling approximately US$5 billion in tickets annually and had partnerships with 30 college and professional sports teams.

 In 2009, the lawsuit between StubHub and the New England Patriots was settled under undisclosed terms.